Transom (architecture)

 In architecture, a transom is a transverse horizontal structural beam or bar, or a crosspiece separating a door from a window above it.
 This contrasts with a mullion, a vertical structural member.
 Transom or transom window is also the customary U.S. word used for a transom light, the window over this crosspiece.
 In Britain, the transom light is usually referred to as a fanlight, often with a semi-circular shape, especially when the window is segmented like the slats of a folding hand fan.
-A prominent example of this is at the main entrance of 10 Downing Street, the official residence of the British prime minister.
+A prominent example of this is at the main entrance of 10 Downing Street, the official residence of the prime minister of the United Kingdom.

 History

 In early Gothic ecclesiastical work, transoms are found only in belfry unglazed windows or spire lights, where they were deemed necessary to strengthen the mullions in the absence of the iron stay bars, which in glazed windows served a similar purpose.
 In the later Gothic, and more especially the Perpendicular Period, the introduction of transoms became common in windows of all kinds.